New York Central College: Founding of its college

+While Oberlin and Oneida had accepted African-American students, and Oberlin female students, New York Central College was the first institution in the country founded to accept all students.

 Speaking at the laying of the cornerstone, Grosvenor "vindicated the character of Women, repelled the idea of her inferiority to man, and maintained the necessity of giving to our daughters an education equal to that given to our sons."
 Of the students whose gender can be determined, 35% were women.

 The Bible was "to be introduced as a text-book and test-book from beginning to end of the course of instruction."
 Manual labor, including farmwork, was to be part of students' daily activities.
 This was not just for finances, although it brought in a little money, nor to prepare students for careers, to which the labor was usually unrelated, but was seen as psychologically and spiritually beneficial.
 At the time, this was an innovative view.

 Some opposition from those with means of the labor requirement was met with a stinging reply:

 New York Central College was the name decided on, and the College was chartered by the New York State Legislature on April 12, 1848.
 The Board of Trustees had 24 members.

 The College began activities on September 4, 1849.
 Black professor Charles L. Reason delivered an inaugural address, on the topic "Harmony of the Principles of the College with Man's True Destiny and the Tendencies of the Present Age."
 It was described in the press as "full of clear comprehensive, philosophical thought, clothed in a neat and classical dress."
 President Grosvenor spoke on "Education: Physical, Mental, and Moral."
 The abolitionist philanthropist Gerrit Smith also spoke.
 There was a "congregation" of more than 2,000 at the induction of the faculty, the following day.